 - October – December – Coming soon

-There are so many more cash back opportunities with this card: 5% cash back on travel purchases when you book through Chase Ultimate rewards, 3% cash back on dining, takeout, and drug store purchases, and unlimited 1% cash back on all other purchases.
+There are so many more cash back opportunities with this card: 5% cash back on travel purchases when you book through Chase Ultimate Rewards®, 3% cash back on dining and drugstores, and unlimited 1% cash back on all other purchases.

 Excellent credit/Credit card combos